-COVID-19: How ICRC helps children affected by pandemic
+COVID-19: How the ICRC helps children affected by pandemic

 For more than 1.5 billion children across 182 countries, education stopped partially, or fully, during the height of the pandemic – that's 91 per cent globally of children enrolled in school.
-Whilst exclusion from school undermines future options and choices for children, protection related risks for children living in places affected by war and violence increase when schools close.
+When children can't go to school, it undermines their future options and choices, but it also increases the protection-related risks for children living in places affected by war and violence.
 These include:

 Girls face greater barriers to school attendance than boys and are exposed to greater levels of domestic and gender-based violence.
 As a result, girls are more than twice as likely to be out of school.
 They are also more likely never to return to school.
 School closures due to the COVID-19 pandemic have exacerbated this risk.

-Over 48 million children rely on school feeding programmes globally which have all been suspended.
-In parallel, we are seeing the impact of pandemic prevention measures affect incomes and livelihoods which compound the impact on families' ability to provide adequate nutrition for their children and demand that children have to engage in the informal livelihood economy to support household income.
+Over 48 million children around the world rely on school feeding programmes that may have been suspended.
+In parallel, we are seeing the impact of pandemic prevention measures affect incomes and livelihoods, making it even more difficult for families to provide adequate nutrition for their children and leading children to have to etner the informal economy to support their household income.

 Government awareness of these needs and their monitoring is critical to the futures and the protection, safety and physical integrity of children.
-The ICRC invites governments and the private sector to work together to provide alternative ways for children's uninterrupted access to child-friendly accredited distance learning methods, ensuring the most vulnerable children are not excluded.
+The ICRC invites governments and the private sector to work together to provide alternatives to give children uninterrupted access to child-friendly accredited distance learning methods, ensuring the most vulnerable children are not excluded.

 The COVID-19 pandemic is not just a global health and socioeconomic crisis; it is also a massive education crisis with potentially extremely severe ramifications, especially for vulnerable children and youth impacted by armed conflicts, forced displacement, and protracted crises.

-The ICRC has joined a network of concerned organisations to raise concern.
+The ICRC has joined a network of organizations raising their concerns.
 Read the Statement by the Signatories of the Pledge at the Global Refugee Forum to Make Geneva a Global Hub for Education in Emergencies.